rmetzler/bliki/wiki/github-nomic/rules.md

 ### Rule -215.

-Initially rules -216 through -201 are immutable and rules xvii through -112 through -101.
+Initially, rules -216 through -201 are immutable, and rules -112 through -101 are mutable.
 Rules subsequently enacted or transmuted (that is, changed from immutable to mutable or vice versa) may be immutable or mutable regardless of their numbers, and rules in the Initial Set may be transmuted regardless of their numbers.

 ### Rule -214.